hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### Critical toasts

+Critical Toasts often persist (until dismissed) as they hold important information that requires the user's attention.
+More details in the section ["When to persist or timeout."](#when-to-persist-or-timeout)

 !!!
 Do

 Use the Toast to provide non-intrusive feedback to users about the failure of an ongoing task or request.
 For example, a failure while deleting a cluster.